 The best part might be the animations

-It's also, at times, garish.
+It’s also, at times, garish.
 Just like Apple overreacted to its old design on the iPhone, Google has decided the colors should be splashed in lots of different places.
-App menu headers are bold reds and blues greens, but there's no logic to the system of colors to match the logic of animation.
+App menu headers are bold reds, blues, and, greens, but there’s no logic to the system of colors to match the logic of animation.
 Even those animations can get a little overbearing.
-It's great when you first start using Lollipop, but once you get your bearings, you kind of wish they'd go a little faster.
+It’s great when you first start using Lollipop, but once you get your bearings, you kind of wish they’d go a little faster.